Master's Counseling Program Comprehensive Exam Info Sessions:

 CCE ONLY accepts a cashier’s check or money order payable to CCE.

-Students planning to take Comps this academic year are strongly encouraged to note this date and keep it free from other commitments.
-Please remember Comps are only offered 2 times per year (Fall and Spring) -- There is no summer administration, nor are there any other alternative administrations.
+Students planning to take Comps this academic year are strongly encouraged to note these dates keep them free from other commitments.
+Please remember Comps are only offered 2 times per year (Fall and Spring) - there is no summer administration.

 Students are again reminded that we have a thorough overview of Comps and responses to Comps FAQ at the following URL: